FirstPotatoMan/quick-click/README.md

-# Chrome Extension (built with TypeScript + React)
+# Quick Click (built with TypeScript + React)

-> This project is a boilerplate project to allow you to quickly build chrome extensions using TypeScript and React.
+> This is a Clicking Game Extension, where you have to click objects that appear on the screen as fast as possible.
+Currently not finished.
+Built off of [this](https://github.com/martellaj/chrome-extension-react-typescript-boilerplate) boilerplate chrome extension.

 ## Building